jucor/Scumm-theDocs/docs/index.rst

 Areas of focus
 --------------
-1. Users often look for a quick start guide to get going as quickly as possible.
+New users often look for a quick start guide to get going as quickly as possible.
+While the install of ScummVM can be complex on some platforms, installing it onto a computer is not.

+The quickstart guide should cover the following:
-   While the install of ScummVM can be complex on some platforms, installing it onto Windows, Mac or Linux is not.
+ - How to install ScummVM onto Windows, Mac and Linux.
-   A quickstart guide should cover this basic install, as well as how to load, add and launch a game.
+ - How to load, add and launch a game.

-2. New users need a comprehensive guide for installing ScummVM on any of the supported platforms, especially in cases where the install is not intuitive, or where the user may not have a strong technical base.
+In cases where the install is not intuitive, or where the user may not have a strong technical base, the user needs a comprehensive guide for installing ScummVM on any of the supported platforms

-   The installation page should cover the following:
+Each comprehensive installation page should cover the following:
   - Any system requirements/prerequisites.
   - How to download the appropriate version of ScummVM.
   - How to install ScummVM.
   - How to load games onto the chose platform, especially where it is not the platform the game was designed for.
   - How to launch ScummVM, add a game, and launch a game.

- Where possible, I will use screenshots, gifs, and other visual aids to enhance understanding.

-2. Existing users need reference documents that explain how to use ScummVM.
+Existing users need reference documents that explain how to use ScummVM.

 The reference documents should cover the following:
  -  The Launcher interface; What each window and tab looks like as well as how they function.
  -  An explanation of the available settings, both global and game-specific.
  -  Keyboard shortcuts/hotkeys.

-3. Advanced users need additional behind-the-scenes options to tweak how their games run, including how to report any bugs.
+Advanced users need additional behind-the-scenes options to tweak how their games run, including how to report any bugs.

+While our documentation will be versioned, having a Release Notes section may be     helpful to provide a summary of changes in the latest releas.
+This may include some areas which are currently outside the scope of this documentation, such as newly supported games or information about new engines.

 Suggested documentation structure
 ---------------------------------

 ::

-   Home Page
+   Landing Page
+   |-- Getting Started
+   |   `-- Quick start guide
    |-- Installing ScummVM
    |   |-- Nintendo 3DS
    |   |-- AmigaOS